Fitting Linear Models for Multivariate Abundance Data

 this can be used to specify an a priori known component to be included in the linear predictor during fitting.
 This should be

-terms can be included in the formula instead or as well, and if both are specified their sum is used.
-Seemodel.offset
+NULLor a numeric vector of length either one or equal to the number of cases.
+One or moreoffsetterms can be included in the formula instead or as well, and if both are specified their sum is used.
+Seemodel.offset.- test

 choice of test statistic.
 Can be one of "LR" (default) = likelihood ratio statistic "F" = Lawley-Hotelling trace statistic